uoy-cs-eng2/mdbook-practicals/src/practicals/container-orchestration/02-e2e-testing.md

 Run the test and ensure it passes.
 If it does not pass, you will have to double check your `book-microservice` (unless it's the model solution), and also this test.

-Once the test passes, move on to the next section.
+Once the test passes, shut down `book-microservice` and move on to the next section.

 ### Refresher on Awaitility assertions